Martin Baudelet

-Martin Baudelet (簡柏庭; born 3 January 2003) is a professional footballer who plays as a centre-back for Oberliga Westfalen club Rot Weiss Ahlen.
+Martin Baudelet (簡柏庭; born 3 January 2003) is a professional footballer who plays as a centre-back.
 Born in France, he plays for the Chinese Taipei national team.

 Early life

 Baudelet was born on 3 January 2003 in Saint-Germain-en-Laye, France, and was of Taiwanese descent through his mother.
 His grandparents live in Taipei, Taiwan.

 College career

 As a youth player, Baudelet joined the youth academy of French side FC Versailles 78.
 In 2021, he started attending McGill University in Canada, where he played for their soccer team and made twenty-five appearances.
 While playing for them, he played in the local semi-professional league, the Ligue1 Québec.

 Club career

 On 20 August 2025, Baudelet joined Hong Kong Premier League club Eastern District.

 International career

 Baudelet is a Chinese Taipei international.

 On 11 October 2024, Baudelet debuted for Chinese Taipei during a 3–2 away friendly win over Cambodia.

 In December 2024, Baudelet played for Chinese Taipei at the EAFF E-1 Football Championship.

 In 2025, Baudelet played for Chinese Taipei in the 2027 AFC Asian Cup qualification matches.